vtexan/emcdotnext-minecraft/README.md

 ## How to startup Minecraft

-docker run -ti -p 25565:25565 dotnext-monecraft (or whatever you called the minecraft docker container)
+docker run -ti -p 25565:25565 dotnext-minecraft (or whatever you called the minecraft docker container)

 ## Maintainer
 * Tommy Trogden = @vtexan